FARMSTAND 50 REGISTRATION IS FULL

 Fully stocked aid stations and SAG vehicles on course

-Post-ride food from a local family business
+Post-ride picnic meal from a local family business

 NA brew options from Athletic Brewing at the venue, plus a token for a beer at Brues Alehouse downtown!
 (We want to be sure folks can drive safely from this more rural venue)